speedscale/operator-helm/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

-### From 0.x to 1.x
+### From version below 0.12.0
-This upgrades speedscale-operator to v0.12.0.
+This upgrades speedscale-operator to v0.12.x.

-Uninstall the 0.x version and install 1.x from scratch.
+Uninstall the previous release and install the chart from scratch.

 ## Help